 If you are taking a cruise you may be wondering how cruise ships plan for and avoid bad weather.

-I’ve been on a number of cruises where these methods have been used, during this post we will look at the cruise lines options for avoiding bad weather.
+I’ve been on many cruises where these methods have been used, during this post we will look at the cruise line options for avoiding bad weather.

 Do Cruise Ships Avoid Bad Weather?

-Cruise ships will often leave a port earlier, arrive late, or change the sailing itinerary in order to avoid the worst of a storm or hurricane.
+Cruise ships will often leave a port earlier, arrive late, or change the sailing itinerary to avoid a storm or hurricane.

 Due to the fact that the weather is ever-changing, the cruise line has to be constantly monitoring the situation to decide on the best approach to take.